Federal Government to push out new asthma strategy

 Available in other languages

-The Federal Government has launched a new National Asthma Strategy for the chronic condition affecting more than two-and-a-half million Australians.
-Image: Collingwood's Amelia Barden (AAP)
+The Federal Government has launched a new National Asthma Strategy for the chronic condition affecting more than 2.5 million Australians.
+The strategy is aimed at reducing the impact of asthma, along with improving the diagnosis, prevention and treatment of the condition.

 By Peggy Giakoumelos